emqx/emqx-rebalance-article/README.md

 ## Rebalance

-Rebalance is a more complicated process.
+Rebalance is a more complicated process than evacuation.
 Its main properties are:
 * Rebalance is a _process_ involving **many nodes** (usually all nodes).
 * Rebalance is **ephemeral**.
 That means, that the nodes do not keep any state about rebalancing.
 If any of the nodes involved in rebalancing crashes, the **whole** rebalancing process is aborted.

 The scenario of rebalance is the following:
 * The rebalance process is started on one of the nodes, the **coordinator** node.
-* The coordinator node collects statistics about the number of connections and sessions on all the nodes.
+* The coordinator node collects statistics about the number of connections and sessions on all the participating nodes.
 It divides the nodes into two groups: **donors** and **recipients**.
 The donors are the nodes with the most connections and sessions, and the recipients are the nodes with the least connections and sessions.
 * The coordinator node tells the donor nodes to report themselves as unhealthy to the load balancer.
 * After the configured time, the coordinator node starts to disconnect the clients from the donor nodes with the configured pace.
 * After the population of donor nodes in the cluster is decreased to the configured threshold, the coordinator starts to wait again for the configured time to let the clients reconnect to other nodes and take over their states.